cats-of-the-world/boitata/docs/src/reference/providers.md

 ## API key precedence

-For any provider, leave `api_key` blank in the file and export it instead — the `BOITATA_API_KEY` env var takes precedence over the config file:
+For any provider, leave `api_key` blank in the file and export it instead.
+The `BOITATA_API_KEY` env var takes precedence over the config file:

 ```bash